mitsuba-renderer/drjit/src/python/docstr.rst

     special argument ``axis=None`` causes a simultaneous reduction over all axes.
     Note that the reduced form of an *empty* array is considered to be zero.

-    See the section on :ref:`horizontal reductions <horizontal-reductions>` for important general information about their properties.
+    See the discussion of :py:func:`dr.reduce() <reduce>` for important general information about the properties of horizontal operations.

     Args:
         value (bool | Sequence | drjit.ArrayBase): A Python or Dr.Jit mask type